Azure/azure-kusto-spark/docs/KustoSink.md

  **Optional Parameters:**
  * **KUSTO_TABLE_CREATE_OPTIONS**:
- If set to 'FailIfNotExist' (default), the operation will fail if the table is not found in the requested cluster and database.
+ 'tableCreateOptions' - If set to 'FailIfNotExist' (default), the operation will fail if the table is not found in the requested cluster and database.
  If set to 'CreateIfNotExist' and the table is not found in the requested cluster and database, it will be created, with a schema matching the DataFrame that is being written.

  * **KUSTO_WRITE_ENABLE_ASYNC**:
-  If set to 'false' (default), writing to Kusto is done synchronously.
+  'writeEnableAsync' - If set to 'false' (default), writing to Kusto is done synchronously.
 This means:
    * Once the operation completes successfully, it is guaranteed that that data was written to the requested table in Kusto
    * Exceptions will propagate to the client